SWFLSec/swflsec.github.io/hackation/call-for-presentations.md

   <a href="https://forms.gle/BJsMjZXm45aiE7qm8">Contact Us</a>
 </div>

-Our Call for Presentations (CFP) is currently open.
-We will have 20min and 40min slots available.
-Submit your presentation using this [Google Form](https://forms.gle/HQZUdGRngn1okt2s9)
+Our Call for Presentations (CFP) is now closed.
+Thank you everyone who submitted a proposal.

 __**Who Should Submit?**__